ISA-tools/graph2tab/README.md

 Start from graph2tab_intro.pdf for a detailed description on how to use the package.
 Have a look at MinFlowCalculator, FlowInitialiser, LayersBuilder, TableBuilder if you are interested in implementation details.

+There is also a paper about this library (http://bioinformatics.oxfordjournals.org/content/early/2012/05/02/bioinformatics.bts258.abstract).